 Use your observations and your camera to support probable cause.

 We will discuss probable cause in Section 5 Civil and Criminal Procedures.
-In 2000, Rowan County Animal Control observed starving horses in an open field, seized the animals and filed animal cruelty charges.
+In 2000, Rowan County Animal Control observed starving horses in an open field and in plain view, while on the public roadway where they had the legal right to be.
+The agency did not obtain a search and seizure warrant, seized the animals and filed animal cruelty charges.
 The defendant was convicted of 6 counts of animal cruelty.
-The defendant appealed the conviction.
+The defendant then appealed the conviction.
 The NC Court of Appeals reversed the District Court convictions based on the illegal seizure of the horses.
-While the search itself was lawful under the open fields doctrine, the seizure; entering private property to seize the horses required a warrant.
+While the search itself was lawful under the open fields doctrine, entering private property to seize the horses required a warrant.
 Whenever there is time to obtain a search and seizure warrant, do so.

-In the case of the Rowan horses, there was time to obtain the search and seizure warrant and by not doing so violated the owner's constitutional rights, lost the case and left their jurisdiction civilly liable.
-Further, the prosecution, to justify exigent circumstances, would need to prove beyond a reasonable doubt, that the horses were in imminent danger of dying or that they were going to be removed.
-As the agency spent a few days organizing the operation the action had no justification.
+In the case of the Rowan horses, there was time to obtain the search and seizure warrant and by not doing so violated the owner's constitutional rights.
+The agency lost the case and by performing an illegal seizure the case left their jurisdiction civilly liable.
+Further, the prosecution, if attempting to use exigent circumstances to justify the seizure, would need to prove beyond a reasonable doubt, that the horses were in imminent danger of dying or that they were going to be removed from the field.
+Since the agency spent a few days organizing the operation the action had no justification.
 Unsworn officers can not execute a warrant.
 Warrants must be executed by a sworn law enforcement officer in your jurisdiction.

 The Fourth Amendment prohibits only unreasonable searches and seizures.